hwacookie/ai-coding-guidelines/UNIVERSAL_GUIDELINES.md

 # Universal AI Coding Guidelines

 This document contains best practices and guidelines that apply across **all projects**.
 Project-specific guidelines should reference this document and extend it with project-specific rules.
+Make sure you also read project specific guidelines, they may exist in places like:

+- the .agent/rules/ folder.
+- .github/copilot-instructions.md
+- .github/instructions/*.instructions.md

 ---